ERNEST HEMINGWAY ON APPELLATE LEGAL WRITING

 What’s wrong with, as you call it, an information dump?
 These appellate jurists are smart, and they have law clerks and staff attorneys to help them digest the arguments in briefs.
 Are you saying they aren’t smart enough to do that?

 I’m saying they shouldn’t have to do it.
-Look, if you were trying to show someone what a particularly beautiful sunset looked like, would you show them a photograph of it, or would you give them a jigsaw puzzle and invite them to put the puzzle together so they can see?
+Look, if you were trying to show people what a particularly beautiful sunset looked like, would you show them a photograph of it, or would you give them a jigsaw puzzle and invite them to put the puzzle together so they can see?

 I can see that the jigsaw puzzle would take a lot more time.